 A flat surface, such as a coffee or end table seems to get cluttered up rather quickly.
 Once you straighten up your surface, by either piling the items on top of each other or strategically placing them on the surface, your area will look cleaner.

-Eyes tend to be drawn to a coffee table or kitchen counter more-so than to a bookshelf or armoire.
-If you have a lot of items on your coffee table or kitchen counter that’s not a necessity to have to lie around, find a place to store your items where they’re accessible at a moment’s notice, but are out of plain view.
+Eyes tend to be drawn to a coffee table or kitchen counter more so than to a bookshelf or armoire.
+If you have a lot of items on your coffee table or kitchen counter that are not a necessity to have to lie around, find a place to store your items where they’re accessible at a moment’s notice, but are out of plain view.

 Smaller spaces are easier to organize